Allergy Services for Primary Care Physicians: Expanding Access to Long-Term Allergy Relief

 Patient care should meet or exceed current practice standards.
 Ask the vendor:

-• What services do they deliver through implementation and beyond?
+• What additional patient services do they deliver through implementation and beyond?

 • What is their track record?